 Have you ever taken a Latin class in school or known someone who studied Latin?

-If you have taken a Latin course before, you might not remember learning how to order your favourite dish at a restaurant or talk about your hobbies.
+If you have taken a Latin course before, you might not remember learning how to order your favorite dish at a restaurant or talking about your hobbies.
 In fact, some of the study material might have felt a little dated.

 After all, how do you practice speaking a language that no one uses anymore, especially when no one really knows what it should sound like?